pasqal-io/Pasqal_Hackathon_Feb25_Team_03/README.md

 F_Q(z) = z^TQz
 ```

 where $z$ is a n-dimensional column vector and $Q$ an $n\times n$ matrix.
-To translate the problem to a QUBO formulation we some conditions and the binary variables.
+To translate the problem to a QUBO formulation, we need some conditions and the binary variables.

 ## QUBO problem: iteration 1